wagtail/wagtail/docs/advanced_topics/accessibility_considerations.md

 To customize how the checker is run (such as what rules to test), you can define a custom subclass of {class}`~wagtail.admin.userbar.AccessibilityItem` and override the attributes to your liking.
 Then, swap the instance of the default `AccessibilityItem` with an instance of your custom class via the [`construct_wagtail_userbar`](construct_wagtail_userbar) hook.

-For example, aXe's `p-as-heading` rule uses combinations of font weight and size or font weight plus italics to decide if a paragraph is acting as a heading visually.
-If your heading styles do not use italics, you may need aXe to rely solely on font weight to identify short, bold paragraphs as headings.
+For example, Axe's [`p-as-heading`](https://github.com/dequelabs/axe-core/blob/develop/lib/checks/navigation/p-as-heading.json) rule evaluates combinations of font weight, size, and italics to decide if a paragraph is acting as a heading visually.
+Depending on your heading styles, you might want Axe to rely only on font weight to flag short, bold paragraphs as potential headings.

 ```python
 from wagtail.admin.userbar import AccessibilityItem